Table of contents

-Now that you have gotten to know your audience and have found an individual customer avatar, you can use this knowledge to choose the most effective angle.
+Now that you've gotten to know your audience and have found an individual customer avatar, you can use this knowledge to choose the most effective angle.

-Like taking a selfie, you need to find the perfect angle that will show off the most desirable parts of your offer.
+Like taking a selfie, you need to find the perfect angle that'll show off the most desirable parts of your offer.